canonical/lxd/doc/howto/projects_confine.md

     lxc config trust add <certificate_file> --projects <project_name> --restricted

 The client can then add the server as a remote in the usual way ([`lxc remote add <server_name> <token>`](lxc_remote_add.md) or [`lxc remote add <server_name> <server_address>`](lxc_remote_add.md)) and can only access the project or projects that have been specified.
 ```{note}
 You can specify the `--project` flag when adding a remote.
 This configuration pre-selects the specified project.
 However, it does not confine the client to this project.
 ```

+##### Create a fine-grained TLS identity with access to a project
+First create a group and grant the group the `operator` entitlement on the project.

+    lxc auth group create <group_name>
+    lxc auth group permission add <group_name> project operator <project_name>

+The `operator` entitlement grants members of the group permission to create and edit resources belonging to that project, but does not grant permission to delete the project or edit its configuration.
+See {ref}`fine-grained-authorization` for more details.

+Next create a TLS identity and add the identity to the group:

+    lxc auth identity create tls/<client_name> [<certificate_file>] --group <group_name>

+If `<certificate_file>` is provided the identity will be created directly.
+Otherwise, a token will be returned that the client can use to add the LXD server as a remote:

+    # Client machine
+    lxc remote add <remote_name> <token>

+The client will be prompted with a list of projects to use as their default project.
+Only the configured project will be presented to the client.
 ````
 ````{group-tab} API
+##### Create a restricted trust store entry with access to a project
 If you're using token authentication, create the token first:

     lxc query --request POST /1.0/certificates --data '{